ndayisenga-serges/blog/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - statistic
-- programmation
+- programming
-- Information Retrieval
+- Récupération d'informations

 # Education to show in About widget
 education: